olamy/jenkins/NECTARIZE.md

   starting at 1.

 * Created a `cb-x.yyy` branch from the `community-x.yyy` repo (which should be in sync with the community repo).
+  ### Until version 2.190 LTS
   * Run `mvn release:update-versions -DdevelopmentVersion=x.yyy.zz-cb-w-SNAPSHOT` on
   the workspace from the previous step.
 If unsure, see commit d08cf489bce4ab8f109c59b1ce3aaec7a87d3298 for an actual example of how this was done.
 This step reduces the merge conflict in the next step.
   * Only if incremental is enabled (from 2.138 LTS onwards), then run also `mvn -V -B   io.jenkins.tools.incrementals:incrementals-maven-plugin:reincrementalify`.
 Further details: https://github.com/jenkinsci/incrementals-tools#running-maven-releases
+  ### From version 2.191 LTS
+  * Run `mvn versions:set-property -Dproperty=revision -DnewVersion=x.yyy.zz-cb-w`

 * Run `git merge nectarize` to merge the tip of the `nectarize`.
   If this step results in merge conflicts, *DO NOT RESOLVE merge conflicts here*.
 Instead,